Pastel pencil drawing - Annecy Reflections step-by-step

-Time to apply the first level of fixative.
-This is a light varnish spray which is designed to hold down the loose powder of pastels, though pastel worked on a grit paper is fairly secure anyway.
+Time to apply a fixative.
+This is a light varnish spray which is designed to hold down the loose pastel powder.

-The left hand side windows have been re-worked, more detail has been applied to the water and the reflections in the water and some further shadows have been included to highlight the effect of the sunshine.
+The left hand side windows have been re-worked, more detail has been applied to the water and the reflections in the water, and further shadows have been added to highlight the effect of the sunshine.

 A stronger blue has been added to the immediate foreground water to highlight the contrast between the reflected sky blue and the shadowed flowers and greenery along the railing.